 - 30 Cipollini onions

-- Cut the pancetta into bite size cubes and beef into 2-inch cubes.
+- Cut the pancetta into small bite size cubes and beef into 2-inch cubes.
 Set aside.

-- Heat a casserole and render the pancetta low and slow over medium heat.
+- Heat a cast iron skillet or casserole pot and render the pancetta low and slow over medium heat.
 Remove browned pancetta and set aside.

 - Add beef cubes to rendered pancetta fat and brown on all sides.
 Season with kosher salt and fresh cracked black pepper.
 Set aside.